samuelsmal/samuelsmal.github.io/collections/_collections/principles.md

     that the **how** can be exchanged and can adapt to changes in the **what**.
 - Aim towards being replaceable.
 You don't get payed for your solutions but for the way to achieve them.
+- Code is buggy approximation of a wrong specification.
+Treat it as such.

 ## Quality